Crunchy Cabbage Ramen Noodle Salad

 These toasted ramen noodles brought me my childhood memory.
 I often ate the toasted ramen noodles as a snack growing up.
 It was popular snack for young kids many years ago in Korea and it still is.
 Many Korean kids still love to munch these curly noodle pieces.
 My kids love them, too.
 So yummy!

-This cabbage ramen salad is not oily nor overly sweet.
-The noodle is buttery, nutty, and crunchy, it goes perfectly with cabbage.
+This Asian cabbage salad with ramen noodles is not oily nor overly sweet.
+The ramen noodle is buttery, nutty, and crunchy.
 I loved how it tasted and I could eat the entire batch of salad myself.

-- 2 ramen noodles
+- 2 package ramen noodles

-- 1/3 cup almond slices
+- 1/3 cup almond slices, or sunflower seeds

-- 2 tablespoon melted butter
+- 2 tbsp melted butter